wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_frequency.rst

 Flood Frequency Mapping Details
 =========================================

 The Flood Frequency Mapping (FFM) service exploits multitemporal flood extent mapping to generate a flood frequency map that illustrates flood occurrence patterns.
-The service relies on flood maps derived from both optical and SAR data that are systematically analysed over the entire Sentinel-2 (L2A) and Sentinel-1 (GRD) archive from 2015 to 2023, with regular updates.
+The service relies on flood maps derived from both optical and SAR data that are systematically analysed over the entire Sentinel-2 (L2A) and Sentinel-1 (GRD) archive from 2015 to 2024, with regular updates.
 The service operates independently of user triggers, generating updated flood extent maps using Sentinel-1 and Sentinel-2 data and an automated change detection algorithm.
 Over time, the full stack of these flood extent maps is analysed to produce the comprehensive flood frequency map that shows the recurrence of flooding across the AOI.

 The FFM service generates a flood frequency map, reporting the proportion of time in which a given pixel has been inundated.

-The EO data from the Sentinel-2 L2A and Sentinel-1 GRD collections is ingested and calibrated in automated fashion for the full 2015-2023 catalogue.
+The EO data from the Sentinel-2 L2A and Sentinel-1 GRD collections is ingested and calibrated in automated fashion for the full 2015-2024 catalogue.
 For each Sentinel-2 and Sentinel-1 data, the FFM service automatically produces water delineation maps using the CIMA’s autowade_s2 and autowade_s1 algorithms.
-The service takes the full stack of Sentinel-1-derived flood maps to compute the flood frequency.
-The same procedure is performed with the Sentinel-2 flood maps.
-Finally, the two resulting flood frequency maps are merged into a single product, where each pixel has a value between 0 and 1, indicating how many times it was flooded out of the total number it was observed (see the figure below as example).
+The service takes the full stack of Sentinel-1- and Sentinel-2-derived flood maps to compute the flood frequency, where each pixel has a value between 0 and 100%, indicating how many times it was flooded out of the total number it was observed (see figure below as example).

-The FFM service has an initial execution to compute the flood frequency of the full 2015-2023 archive.
+The FFM service has an initial execution to compute the flood frequency of the full 2015-2024 archive.
-Afterwards, the flood frequency map is updated once per year, incorporating all new Sentinel-1 and Sentinel-2 acquisitions in the analysis.
+Afterwards, the flood frequency map is updated every six months, incorporating all new Sentinel-1 and Sentinel-2 acquisitions in the analysis.

 .. figure:: ../_static/flood_frequency/1_flood_frequency_product.png
     :alt: Flood Frequency Map